 - Alabama schools offering meals to students – This list includes locations offering meals sorted by school district (no longer updated as of 03/25/20)

 - #I’mStillGraduating Celebration – This celebration is open to any and all students graduating from high school or college this spring.
 It will feature speeches and appearances from celebrities, business leaders, influencers, politicians, and other thought leaders, as well as musical guests.
-The celebration takes place Friday, May 15 at 11:00AM Central.
+The celebration took place Friday, May 15 at 11:00AM Central.

 - Sen. Jones, Mayor Randall Woodfin have a message for high school, college seniors – This article discusses the ways that the accomplishments of seniors have been celebrated.